Our Team

 Legal Director

-Nick is a Legal Director in Birketts’ Contentious Trust and Probate Team.
+Nick is a Legal Director in Birketts’ Private Wealth Disputes Team.
 He is a full member of the Society of Trust and Estate Practitioners (STEP) and has been recognised as “..highly regarded..” in the Legal 500 for contentious probate work.

 Nick acts primarily for private individuals both as claimant or defendant in relation to will validity claims, estate administration disputes, claims under the Inheritance (Provision for Family and Dependants) Act 1975, and applications for the construction of a will.